akhealth/EIS-Modernization/pws/search.md

 documentation.

-If the contractor needs to use work that does not have an open source license, the contractor is required to request permission from 18F, in writing, before utilizing that work in any way in connection with the order.
-If approved, all licenses shall be clearly set forth in a conspicuous place when work is delivered to 18F.
+If the contractor needs to use work that does not have an open source license, the contractor is required to request permission from Alaska, in writing, before utilizing that work in any way in connection with the order.
+If approved, all licenses shall be clearly set forth in a conspicuous place when work is delivered to Alaska.

 If an open source license provides implementation guidance, the contractor shall ensure compliance with that guidance.
 If implementation